lgw2/lgw2.github.io/_teaching/csci127-summer-2020/labs/lab4.md

 expressions.

 ## Background
-In a soccer match, a win is worth 3 points, a tie is worth 1 point, and a loss is worth 0 points.
+In a soccer season, a win is worth 3 points, a tie is worth 1 point, and a loss is worth 0 points.
 Due to poor record-keeping, the MSU KickCats knows only how many games they played and the points they earned in each season, but not how many games they won, lost, or tied.